 Kathrine Richardson is an urban and economic geographer and a Professor in the Department of Urban and Regional Planning at San José State University.
 Her research specializes in the mobility and retention of the internationally highly skilled, and how highly skilled foreigner professionals may influence the growth and change of urban systems.
 Specifically, Professor Richardson’s work focuses on transnational migrations of highly-skilled immigrants between the Americas and Asia-Pacific.
 Her book, Knowledge Borders: Temporary Labor Mobility and the Canada-US Border Region, examines the movement of high technology and biotechnology professionals across the Canada–U.S. border under Chapter 16 of NAFTA (now USMCA) in a post 9/11 environment within the binational region of Cascadia, which includes British Columbia, Washington state, Oregon, and portions of Northern California.
 In addition to academic publications, Dr. Richardson conducted an important study on the mobility and settlement of highly-skilled North Americans across the Canada–U.S. border under NAFTA (now USMCA) for the executive branch of the Government of Canada.

 With more than 24 years’ experience in customs and trade policy and law enforcement, Janine Harker brings an integrated perspective to the challenges facing traders and governments involved in the cross-border movement of goods.
-She currently serves as the President of the Canadian Society of Customs Brokers (CSCB) and advocates for consistent and transparent regulations and processes to govern the import and export of goods.
+She currently serves as the President of the Canadian Society of Customs Brokers and advocates for consistent and transparent regulations and processes to govern the import and export of goods.
 Janine has represented the Government of Canada on customs, intelligence and national security issues as both a diplomat and on committees at the World Customs Organization, the Missile Technology Control Regime, the Wassenaar Arrangement, and other international organizations.

 This institute is required to complete the following stream: